Kitano/KitanoConnectionBundle/README.md

 ConnectionBundle
 ================

-Implementation of a directed Graph
+Implementation of a simple directed Graph